New details of Jeffrey Epstein’s death and the frantic aftermath revealed in records obtained by AP

 The letter itself was not included among the documents turned over to the AP.

 The night before Epstein’s death, he excused himself from a meeting with his lawyers to make a telephone call to his family.
-According to a memo from a unit manager, Epstein told a jail employee that he was calling his mother, who’d been dead for 15 years at that point.
+According to a memo from a unit manager, Epstein told a jail employee that he was calling his mother, who had been dead for 15 years at that point.

 Epstein’s death put increased scrutiny on the Bureau of Prisons and led the agency to close the Metropolitan Correctional Center in 2021.
 It spurred an AP investigation that has uncovered deep, previously unreported problems within the agency, the Justice Department’s largest with more than 30,000 employees, 158,000 inmates and an $8 billion annual budget.